How to uninstall CoronaCrypt0r from your computer

-CoronaCrypt0r is a ransomware which is designed to encrypt victim's files, change their filenames, lock computer screen and display a ransom note.
-It renames encrypted files by appending the ".Lock" extension to their filenames.
-For example, it renames a file named "1.jpg" to "1.jpg.Lock", "2.jpg" to "2.jpg.Lock", and so on.
-CoronaCrypt0r displays a ransom note in a pop-up window.
-This ransomware was discovered by MalwareHunterTeam.
+Discovered by MalwareHunterTeam, CoronaCrypt0r is ransomware designed to encrypt files, change filenames, lock the computer screen and display a ransom message.
+It renames encrypted files by appending the ".Lock" extension to filenames.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Suncrypt, Morseop and Horse are other malware programs of this type.
 Generally, ransomware blocks/restricts access to files by encryption and provides victims with instructions about how to pay the ransom, contact the developers, and various other details.